ford-jones/after-new-media-2.0/README.md

 # Setup the crawler

 1. Now that your environment is setup.
-Make sure you are in the root of the newly activated pyEnv directory and clone the GH repository:
+Make sure you are in the root of the pyEnv directory and clone the GH repository:
 ```
 git clone https://github.com/0qy/zero-views-youtube-crawler.git
 ```